 As discussed above, various commenters propose aligning emissions rules in the U-NII-1 band with U-NII-2A or U-NII-3.
 Commenters note the benefits of both.
-If aligned with U-NII-3, equipment in the U-NII-1 band could be utilized in an 802.11ac 80+80 configuration for outdoor deployments, of particular importance to service providers.
+If aligned with U-NII-3, equipment in the U-NII-1 band could be utilized in an IEEE 802.11ac 80+80 configuration for outdoor deployments, of particular importance to service providers.
 As IEEE 802.11 stated above, the Commission should explore the possibility of alignment with U-NII-3, as that set of emissions rules would provide manufacturers and service providers the greatest flexibility.
 In addition, the parties suggested that the rules be amended to specify that within the U-NII-1 band, the minimum 6 dB bandwidth of U-NII devices should be at least 500 kilohertz.
-We agree, because the rule will best ensure the band is usable by devices that utilize broad channelization.
+We agree, because the rule will best ensure the band is used by devices that utilize wideband channelization.

-There was significant agreement that the U-NII-1 band rules be revised to allow outdoor deployments, which both U-NII-2A and U-NII-3 allow today.
-In addition, IEEE 802.11 and the WFA both discussed the need to eliminate the “indoor-only” restriction because it is defeating the deployment of Wi-Fi Direct devices in the band.
+There was significant agreement that the U-NII-1 band rules be revised to allow outdoor deployments which both U-NII-2A and U-NII-3 allow today.
+In addition, IEEE 802.11 and the WFA both discussed the need to eliminate the “indoor-only” restriction because it obstructs deployment of Wi-Fi Direct devices in the band.
 These personal portable devices cannot, as a practical matter, be restricted to indoor use.
 IEEE 802.11 therefore urges the Commission to eliminate the indoor-only restriction.